 Previous issues of DARU Journal of Pharmaceutical Sciences, published by Tehran University of Medical Sciences, can be found here.
 This includes all content from 1990-2011.

 Mohammad Abdollahi (MA) acquired a PharmD in 1988 from the University of Tehran and then finished a PhD in Toxicology and Pharmacology in 1994 from the Tehran University of Medical Sciences.
-He gained a postdoctoral fellowship training at the University of Toronto in 2001.
+He gained postdoctoral training at the University of Toronto in 2001 in the fields of Mechanistic and Clinical Toxicopharmacology.
 MA has obtained the honor of full professorship of Tehran University of Medical Sciences since 2002.
-MA has been dean of Department (Toxicology & Pharmacology) since 2005.
+MA has been Dean of Department (Toxicology & Pharmacology) since 2005.
+MA has been one of the main Founders of the Pharmaceutical Sciences Research Centers of TUMS since 2002.
 Also MA has been the Secretary of National Board of Toxicology for 9 years and Chair of National Society of Toxicology for 8 years.
-So far, MA has contributed in authoring more than 600 papers in prestigious journals and authoring 48 book chapters and editing 11 books.
+MA is the Secretary of the Council for Pharmaceutical Education in Iranian Ministry of Health & Medical Education and Chair of the Drug Discovery and Evaluation Department in National Institute of Medical Research Development.
+So far, MA has contributed in authoring more than 700 papers in prestigious journals and authoring 50 book chapters and editing 12 books.
 MA has been listed among top scientists of ESI/ISI and OIC Member States.
-According to GS, current H-index, total citations, and i10 index of MA are 61, >14000, and 315, respectively.
-Besides having the position of DARU Editor-in-Chief (EiC).
+According to GS, current H-index, total citations, and i10 index of MA are 68, >18000, and 370, respectively.
+Besides having the position of DARU Editor-in-Chief (EiC), MA is in the editorial board of many journals and EiC of the Journal of Medical Hypotheses and Ideas.
 MA has cooperated with some key international organizations such as OPCW (Organization for Prohibition of Chemical Weapons) as a Scientific Advisory Board in the Netherlands, WHO (World Health Organization) as a Member of Guideline Developing Group for Prevention of Lead Poisoning in Switzerland, COPE (Committee on Publication Ethics) as Council Member in the UK, and IAS (Islamic-World Academy of Sciences) as a Fellow.
 In addition to more than ten prestigious national awards, MA has received the prominent award of IAS-COMSTECH in 2005 in the field of Pharmacology & Toxicology.
 The main research interests of MA are Mechanistic and Environmental Toxicology, Evidence-Based Medicine, and Pharmacology.